erick-m-lean-analytics/Operations-Analytics-Portfolio/projects/supplier-pricing-optimisation/README.md

 These behavioural segments ("supplier DNA") provided significantly richer insights than the existing Gold vs Blue tiers and formed the foundation for the pricing reclassification recommendations.

 ### 4. Comparative Analysis
-- Compared supplier performance across existing Gold/Blue tiers and the new behavioural clusters
+- Compared performance across existing Gold/Blue tiers versus the new behavioural clusters
-- Analysed differences in:
-  - Revenue contribution
-  - GMV growth trajectories
-  - Credit utilisation patterns
-  - Take‑rate elasticity by segment
-- Quantified how identical take‑rate levels produced materially different outcomes depending on supplier behavioural profile
+- Quantified differences in GMV contribution, credit patterns, and take-rate elasticity

-This analysis highlighted structural mismatches between tier-based pricing and actual supplier economics.
+- Highlighted mismatches between rigid tier-based pricing and actual supplier economics

 ## Tech Stack
 - **MySQL**: Complex multi-table joins, window functions, and time-series aggregation on normalised tables
-- **Python**: Pandas for data preparation, Scikit-learn (K-means clustering + elbow method), Plotly for interactive visualisations
+- **Python**: Pandas for data merging and transformation, Scikit-learn (K-means clustering + elbow method), Plotly for visualisation
-- Exploratory data analysis, feature scaling, and cluster validation techniques
+- Feature engineering, scaling, and cluster validation

 ## Results & Recommendations
 **Key Findings**
-- Supplier behaviour naturally fell into more than two distinct segments, revealing limitations in the current binary tier system.
+- Supplier behaviour naturally formed more distinct segments than the binary Gold/Blue tiers
-- Certain segments showed high sensitivity to take-rate changes, while others were more tolerant.
+- Different segments showed markedly different responses to take-rate changes
-- Clear opportunities existed to move from rigid tier rules to segment-informed pricing logic.
+- Clear opportunities to move from one-size-fits-all tier rules to segment-informed pricing logic

 **Pricing Optimisation Recommendations**
-- Implement tier-specific clip % adjustments based on behavioural segments rather than a one-size-fits-all approach per tier
+- Replace rigid tier rules with behavioural-segment-based take-rate adjustments
-- Introduce dynamic take-rate bands that adapt to supplier GMV and order patterns
+- Introduce dynamic take-rate bands based on GMV and order patterns
-- Develop targeted pricing strategies for high-potential segments to improve retention and revenue balance
+- Develop targeted strategies for high-potential segments to improve retention while protecting overall revenue
-- Provided multiple reclassification scenarios with estimated potential revenue uplift ranges

 ## Lessons Learned
 - Behavioural clustering using K-means provided significantly richer insights than relying solely on the existing Gold/Blue tiers.
+- Combining domain knowledge with unsupervised learning creates more actionable pricing strategies
 - Clear communication of technical results (especially clustering) to non-technical stakeholders is critical for driving real business change.

 ## Skills Demonstrated
-- End-to-end relational database analysis
+- End-to-end relational database analysis and metric design
-- Unsupervised machine learning for operational segmentation
+- Feature engineering and unsupervised machine learning for operational segmentation
-- Translating complex analytical outputs into strategic pricing recommendations
+- Translating complex analytics into strategic pricing recommendations
 - Optimisation thinking that balances revenue growth with supplier sustainability

 **Status**: Completed (synthetic version for public portfolio)
-**Confidentiality Note**: All code, data, and visualisations in this repository are 100% synthetic and generalised.
-The real analysis was performed on a private production database.
+**Confidentiality Note**: The queries and Python scripts closely reflect the logic and approach used in the real analysis.
+All table names, column names, and datasets have been generalised and replaced with synthetic examples for confidentiality.
+The original work was performed on a private production database.
 ---

 ← [Back to Main Portfolio](../../README.md)